ENME480/enme480.github.io/docs/labs/week-05.md

 3. Follow the steps as laid out in the file.
 You'll know it worked when the "Control by MRC" script on the robot arm runs succesfully and the computer prints a confirmation message in the terminal. *Warning: E-Stopping the robot while it is controlled by the computer will breka the drivers.
 You need to redo this process if that happens.*

       3.1.
 The confirmation command should read: "Robot connected to reverse interface.
 Redy to receive control commands." and will print in the terminal where you are running ur_robot_control driver.
+      3.2.
+Be careful not to use the touchpad functions on the pendant once you've launched the driver.
+If you do, you'll have to relaunch the driver.

 ## 3. Enabling the Laser and Publishing Joint Angles to the Robot
 1. The TAs should have attached a laser pointer to your robot.
 In order to enable the laser pointer, first go to the "I/O" tab on the teaching pendant and enable Digital Outputs 0 and 1.
 Once that is done, run the command